 Gold does not tarnish like other metals, but over time, everyday dirt, grime, and accumulated oil from your skin can cause gold jewelry to lose its shine, causing it to look dingy and less lustrous.

 Many do-it-yourself (DIY) cleaners contain slightly abrasive ingredients, such baking soda, or harsh soaps and detergents.
 Simple Green All-Purpose Cleaner is non-abrasive and non-corrosive so it will safely restore the shine to precious rings, bracelets, necklaces and other gold jewelry.
-It's also non-toxic and clean-rinsing so you don't need to worry about skin irritation from any cleaner residue.

 - Wet: Run your gold jewelry under clean water.
 Wetting the pieces first will ensure the Simple Green can better penetrate the soils.
 Be sure to avoid boiling or hot water, especially if your jewelry contains fragile precious stones.
 Drastic temperature changes can cause stones to crack more easily.
 It can also cause metal to expand, loosening settings.